Division of Metabolism and Health Effects (DMHE)

 What is the process for applying for funding?

-Answer: When submitting a grant application to NIAAA, extramural researchers can find instructions in the Funding Opportunity Announcement to which they are applying.
+Answer: When submitting a grant application to NIAAA, extramural researchers can find instructions in the Notice of Funding Opportunity to which they are applying.
 See the NIAAA application process homepage for information about grant applications, the peer review process, and understanding how applications are selected for funding.

 |Kathy Jung, Ph.D.||